-The PERLE accelerator complex is arranged in a racetrack configuration hosting two cryomodules (containing four, five-cell cavities operating at 801.6 MHz frequency), each located in one of two parallel straights completed with a vertical stack of three recirculating arcs on each side.
+The PERLE accelerator complex is arranged in a racetrack configuration hosting two cryomodules (containing 4 five-cell cavities operating at 801.6 MHz frequency), each located in one of two parallel straights completed with a vertical stack of three recirculating arcs on each side.
 The straights are 10 m long and the 180° arcs are 5.5 m across.
 Additional space is taken by 4 m long spreaders/recombiners, including matching sections.
-As illustrated in Fig. 11.2, the total footprint of PERLE is: $24 \times 5.5 \times 0.8 \,\mathrm{m}^3$, accounting for 40 cm vertical separation between arcs.
+As illustrated in Fig. 11.2, the PERLE footprint, excluding shielding and experiments, is: $24 \times 5.5 \times 0.8 \text{ m}^3$, accounting for 40 cm vertical separation between arcs.
 Each of the two cryo-modules provides up to 82 MeV energy boost per path.
 Therefore, in three turns, a 492 MeV energy beam is generated.
 Adding the initial injection energy of 7 MeV yields the total energy of approximately 500 MeV.
 The main beam parameters of PERLE facility are summarised in Tab.
 11.1

 As mentioned in the introduction, the essential PERLE parameters are the same as the LHeC.
 The frequency choice, emittance, beam current and the time structure are chosen regarding the requirements of the electron-proton collisions in the LHeC.
-Hereafter, we explain the choice of the frequency for the LHeC and thus for PERLE.